Big Brother (British TV series): Broadcast

-Numerous spin-off series have aired either immediately after or shortly following both the highlight episodes and the live episodes.
+Numerous spin-off series have aired immediately after or shortly following the highlight and live episodes.
 Big Brother's Big Mouth, aired following the highlight shows.
 The show was initially presented by Russell Brand from 2004 to 2007, but he did not return for subsequent series which featured a different presenter weekly.
 Big Brother's Big Mouth did not return following the show's move to Channel 5.
 Throughout the third, fourth, and fifth series' there were no weekly tasks, and the housemates instead participated in tasks during the Saturday Night Live weekly show.
 Big Brother's Big Brain also aired once per week, and featured a more psychological analysis of the series; it aired for two series, being renamed Big Brother: On the Couch for its second and final series.
 Big Brother's Bit on the Side was aired seven nights a week on Channel 5 and 5*, either immediately following or an hour after the nightly episode.
 Live from the House, which features a live feed into the house, airs immediately following the live eviction episode.

 The opening theme for the series was both written and produced by Elementfour, which was a collaboration between Paul Oakenfold and Andy Gray.
 Following the success of the first series, the theme was released as a single on 28 August 2000.
 The single proved to be successful, reaching number 4 on the UK Singles Chart.
 The theme was also featured on the soundtrack for the first series, which was released that same year.
 Since the series premiered, there have been numerous remixes and changes made to the song.
 The original theme by Oakenfeld and Gray was used through the first five series, however was later replaced by a revamped version from the sixth series onward.
 The song was remixed with a Christmas theme to promote Big Brother Panto in 2004, while a carnival themed edition was made to promote the final series to air on Channel 4.
 The intro to each series, which featured the theme song, was often based on the twist or theme of the house for the year.
 Each series was promoted with a different eye logo, with the logo also representing the theme of the house.
 The eye logo is meant to symbolize the phrase "Big Brother is watching" taken from the Orwell novel.
 The logo for the first series was a close-up of housemate Melanie Hill's eye, while the logos for the second through eleventh series' were created by Daniel Eatock.
 Design team Hello Charlie, who had previously created the series intros, created the eye logo for the twelfth and thirteenth series following the show's move to Channel 5.
 The fourteenth to eighteenth series logos were created by the design studio Shop.